tinkoff-ai/etna/CONTRIBUTING.md

 ### Tests

-Do not forget to check that your code passes the unit tests:
+Do not forget to check that your code passes the unit tests.
 ```bash
 poetry install -E tests

 pytest tests -v
 pytest etna -v --doctest-modules
 ```

-And code style checks:
+ETNA uses the [`black`](https://github.com/psf/black) and [`flake8`](https://github.com/pycqa/flake8) with several plugins for coding style checks as well as [`mypy`](https://github.com/python/mypy) for type checks, and you must ensure that your code follows it.
 ```bash
 poetry install -E style

 make format
 ```

+If any of checks fails, the CI will fail and your Pull Request won't be merged.

 ### Documentation